AJStrizzy/Space-Invaders/README.md

 # Space-Invaders
 Shoot down aliens in space
+## How to play on your browser
+Go to ajstrizzy.github.io
 ## Steps to install on local computer
 1. Go to [repo](https://github.com/AJStrizzy/space-invaders) on Github profile
 2. `fork` and `clone` repo